LauraGonzMau/LauraGonzMau/README.md

 - 👋 Hi, I’m @LauraGonzMau
 - 👀 I’m interested in web sites, how to create them and how to continue to develop them through the time.
 - 🌱 I’m currently learning HTML, CSS, Bootstrap, JS, TS, to continue in some days with a long list of new material to learn.
-- 💞️ I’m looking to collaborate on web site creation and translation of site to Spanish if needed.
+- 💞️ I’m looking to collaborate on web site creation and translation to Spanish from English or french if needed.
 - 📫 How to reach me: it’s possible to mail me to laura.gonzmau.75@gmail.com , (I only used this mail for learning and working, not spam or publicity here, please.)

 <!---